everpress-co/local-google-fonts/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings => Google Fonts and decide which fonts should get loaded locally

+## Frequently Asked Questions

+### Will this load Google Fonts automatically?

+No, each font set must be manually triggered.
+Automatic loading of assets from a third party server is forbidden by the [plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/)

+### My fonts do not show up on the settings page, what can I do?

+Fonts are discovered once they are used.
+Try to browser your front end first and get back to the settings page.

+### My fonts are not replaced, what can I do?

+The plugin currently only checks fonts embedded via `wp_enqueue_style` if you use Google fonts via `@import` you have to change that first.

 ## Changelog

 ### 0.5